Stories

 Paola Ugaz is an investigative journalist in Peru who has written about corruption, drug trafficking, and terrorism and, most recently, allegations of paedophilia in a Catholic organization called Sodalicio.
 People linked to Sodalicio submitted multiple complaints against her, including a criminal defamation complaint filed by the director of a Catholic news website.
 TrialWatch was not allowed in the courtroom...

 TrialWatch monitored the trial of Moroccan journalist Hajar Raissouni and released a report exposing her sham trial.
-She was then freed & pardoned following the international attention drawn to her case.
+She was then freed and pardoned following the international attention drawn to her case.
 TrialWatch Expert Baroness Helena Kennedy KC – Director of the International Bar Association’s Human Rights Institute – graded the trial a “D” and our findings on the...